-J. B. Manas is a Philadelphia-based author of fiction and nonfiction.
+J. B. Manas is a Philadelphia-based author of fiction and nonfiction, as well as a graphic novel and comic book writer.
 He is the author of the new sci-fi thriller, Atticus, and co-author of The Kronos Interference, named to the “Best of 2012” by Kirkus Reviews, which gave the book a starred review, calling it “impressively original” and “[a] tour de force.”

 His nonfiction books (written as Jerry Manas) on leadership lessons from history, science, and the arts have been translated into eight languages and course-adopted in universities worldwide.